Receptive aphasia: Social approach to treatment

 Additionally, it is important to include the families of patients with aphasia in treatment programs.
 Clinicians can teach family members how to support one another, and how to adjust their speaking patterns to facilitate their loved one's treatment and rehabilitation.

+Speech devices, while not a treatment that can improve a patient's language skills, help the patient communicate with caregivers through the use of pictures or speech.

+Clinical trials

+More recently, researchers are developing medical treatments for aphasia using clinical trials for pharmacological and non-pharmacological approaches.
+Some medications include drugs affecting the catecholaminergic system, nootropic drugs, and medications used to treat Alzheimer's disease.
+The non-pharmacological approaches include transcranial magnetic stimulation and transcranial direct stimulation.

 Prognosis

 Prognosis is strongly dependent on the location and extent of the lesion (damage) to the brain.
 Many personal factors also influence how a person will recover, which include age, previous medical history, level of education, gender, and motivation.
 All of these factors influence the brain's ability to adapt to change, restore previous skills, and learn new skills.
 It is important to remember that all the presentations of Receptive Aphasia may vary.
 The presentation of symptoms and prognosis are both dependent on personal components related to the individual's neural organization before the stroke, the extent of the damage, and the influence of environmental and behavioral factors after the damage occurs.
 The quicker a diagnosis of a stroke is made by a medical team, the more positive the patient's recovery may be.
 A medical team will work to control the signs and symptoms of the stroke and rehabilitation therapy will begin to manage and recover lost skills.
 The rehabilitation team may consist of a certified speech-language pathologist, physical therapist, occupational therapist, and the family or caregivers.
 The length of therapy will be different for everyone, but research suggests that intense therapy over a short amount of time can improve outcomes of speech and language therapy for patients with aphasia.
 Research is not suggesting the only way therapy should be administered, but gives insight on how therapy affects the patient's prognosis.